-Moving Windows to new hardware can introduce problems, many of which can be addressed at the source before the migration.
+Moving Windows to new hardware can introduce problems, many of which can be addressed at the source, before the migration.
 The single most likely problem for Windows after a migration is incompatibility of the hardware device drivers.
 Windows 10 has proven to be less problematic than previous versions when moved to different hardware.

-Uninstall Anti-virus and disk imaging tools – After a migration, Windows will attempt to run a disk check on the system before it starts up.
+- Uninstall anti-virus and disk imaging tools – After a migration, Windows will attempt to run a disk check on the system before it starts up.
 Anti-virus programs can often disrupt the disk check, leaving Windows unable to proceed with startup.
 Uninstalling before cloning and migrating can help avoid this issue.
 Make sure to reinstall any uninstalled programs again after the migration is complete.

 Using Sysprep to Remove Device Drivers

-IMPORTANT: To protect against potential data loss, always create a Winclone image of Boot Camp before running Sysprep.
+Note: To protect against potential data loss, always create a Winclone image of Boot Camp before running Sysprep.

 Sysprep will begin removing driver registrations and generalizing the operating system.
 The display may flicker occasionally as display drivers are removed.
 Once Sysprep is complete, Windows will shut down.
 Do not restart into Windows.
-Restart into OS X.
+Restart into macOS.